xpipe-io/xpipe/README.md

 ## Getting Started

 Head over to the [releases page](https://github.com/xpipe-io/xpipe/releases) and try it out.

-Feel free to file tickets for bugs or feature requests.
-Upvote 👍 the ones you'd like to see prioritized.

 There are several ways to reach out in case you encounter any issues or questions:
 - The [X-Pipe Discord Server](https://discord.gg/8y89vS8cRb)